s0uriz/neighborhood-map/README.md

 # Neighborhood Map (React)

-It is a single page app uses React Google maps, foursquare API and flickr API to list some hotels in Phuket, Thailand.
+It is a single page app uses React Google maps, foursquare API and flickr API to list some museums in NY.
 This project was built for Udacity's front-end web developer Nanodegree.

 PROJECT SPECIFICATION:
 [Neighborhood Map project rubric](https://review.udacity.com/#!/rubrics/1351/view).